 In 2006, the pool of players eligible for the Rule 5 Draft shrunk, per the terms of a new CBA.
 Unprotected players now must be four or five seasons removed from signing, depending on whether they did so before turning 19.

 Since then, relatively few players have stuck with a drafting team and made an impact, though Josh Hamilton, R.A.
-Dickey, Darren O'Day, Brad Keller and Ender Inciarte are among others who have been selected during that time.
-Success stories include relievers Joakim Soria (Padres to Royals, 2006), Hector Rondon (Indians to Cubs, 2012), Matt Bowman (Mets to Cardinals, 2015) and Joe Biagini (Giants to Blue Jays, 2015), as well as outfielder Odubel Herrera (Rangers to Phillies, 2014).
+Dickey, Darren O'Day, Brad Keller, Ender Inciarte and Mark Canha are among others who have been selected during that time.
+Success stories include relievers Joakim Soria (Padres to Royals, 2006), Hector Rondon (Indians to Cubs, 2012), Ryan Pressly (Red Sox to Twins, 2012), Anthony Santander (Indians to Orioles, 2016) and Garrett Whitlock (Yankees to Red Sox, 2020).

-There is also a rare gem that appears in the Triple-A phase.
+There is also a rare gem that appears in the Minor League phase.
 In 2015, the Cardinals snatched pitcher John Brebbia from the D-backs with the 24th pick, after the righty had signed with Arizona out of the independent American Association.
-After spending '16 in the Minors, Brebbia was a solid member of the St. Louis bullpen over the next three seasons before missing '20 due to injury, getting non-tendered and returning with the Giants in '21.
+After spending 2016 in the Minors, Brebbia was a solid member of the St. Louis bullpen over the next three seasons before missing 2020 due to injury, getting non-tendered and returning with the Giants in '21.
+Left-hander Tyler Gilbert also threw a no-hitter in his first MLB start for the D-backs in '21, after being selected from the Dodgers in the previous Minor League phase.